IKIM-Essen/ClusterDocs/docs/storage.md

 ### Local storage

 Each node has local drives (typically a system drive and a data drive).
-The system drive is used for the operating system, the configuration, [swap files] (https://www.unix.com/man-page/linux/1m/swap/), pre-installed software.
+The system drive is used for the operating system, the configuration, [swap files](https://www.unix.com/man-page/linux/1m/swap/), pre-installed software.
 Most directories on the node are read-only to users.

 | location | purpose | user read-write status | comment |
 | ---  | --- |  -- | ---|